google/nsjail/README.md

 ### WHAT IS IT?
-NsJail is a Linux process isolation tool, making use of the the namespacing, resource control, and seccomp-bpf syscall filter subsystems of the Linux kernel
+NsJail is a process isolation tool for Linux.
+It makes use of the the namespacing, resource control, and seccomp-bpf syscall filter subsystems of the Linux kernel.

+It can be used, among others to:
+  * Secure networking service (e.g. web, time, DNS), by isolating them from the rest of the OS
+  * Hosting computer security challenges (so-called CTFs)
+  * Containing invasive syscall-level OS fuzzers

 This is NOT an official Google product.

 ### WHAT KIND OF ISOLATION DOES IT PROVIDE?
-1. Linux namespaces: UTS, MOUNT, PID, IPC, NET, USER
+1. Linux namespaces: UTS (hostname), MOUNT (chroot), PID (separate PID tree), IPC, NET (separate networking context), USER
 2. FS constraints: chroot(), pivot_root(), RO-remounting
-3. Resource limits (Wall-time/CPU time limits, VM space limits, etc.)
+3. Resource limits (wall-time/CPU time limits, VM/mem address space limits, etc.)
-4. Seccomp-bpf syscall filters
+4. Programmable seccomp-bpf syscall filters

 ### WHICH USE-CASES ARE COVERED?
 #### Isolation of network servers (inetd-style)